linksmart/data-processing-agent/test/dpa-rest-integration/README.md

 | MQTT_PORT     | 1883                  |

-NodeJS packages needs to be installed via `npm install` Run `npm test` or `npm start` (it runs Mocka programmatically, it can be used for debugging test as the main thread)
+NodeJS packages needs to be installed via `npm install` Run `npm test` or `npm start` (it runs Mocha programmatically, it can be used for debugging test as the main thread)

 ### In container